 The U.S. Census Bureau is set to begin data collection for the 2022 Economic Census on January 31.
 Selected businesses across the nation will be invited to respond online using an improved adaptive collection instrument.
-The Economic Census is the U.S. government’s official 5-year measure of American businesses and the economy.
-It provides the most comprehensive data available at the national, state, and local level, representing all industries and geographies.
+The economic census is the U.S. government’s official 5-year measure of businesses in the United States and their economic impact.
+It provides the most comprehensive data available at the national, state and local level, representing all industries and geographies.
 More information about the 2022 Economic Census is available online.
 (Scheduled to begin January 31.)

 The U.S. Census Bureau launched a new survey to measure business conditions on an ongoing basis.
 The Business Trends and Outlook Survey (BTOS) is the successor to the Small Business Pulse Survey (SBPS), a high-frequency survey that measured the effect of changing business conditions during the coronavirus pandemic and other major events like hurricanes on our nation’s small businesses.

 BTOS experimental data products are representative of all single-location employer businesses in the U.S. economy, excluding farms.
 The data will allow greater insight into the state of the economy by providing continuous, timely data for key economic measures.
 The first data were released October 13 and will continue to be released biweekly and available by sector, state and the 25 most populous metropolitan statistical areas.